bbauska/Coursera-Bootstrap/readme.md

 <h4>UI Design and Prototyping: Objectives and Outcomes</h4>

-Now that you are more clear about your project idea, it\'s time to conceive how your project is going to look like for the end-users.
+Now that you are more clear about your project idea, it&apos;s time to conceive how your project is going to look like for the end-users.

 This is the time to design the user interface and the flow of your